zotanna/python-p3-manual-migrations-and-downgrades/README.md

 ## Downgrading Migrations

 While `scholars` is a lovely name for a table, it is not necessarily the best descriptor for a 4th grader.
-We also used the word "student" in many of the column names- I think we might have a problem.
+We also used the word "student" in our `__repr__` and all of our advertising materials.
+We may have a problem.

 To downgrade migrations, we need to find the ID of the migration that we want to return to.
 This would work even if we chose to return to the original empty